binance/binance-spot-api-docs/testnet/web-socket-api.md

 `pendingBelowClientOrderId`|STRING |NO        |Arbitrary unique ID among open orders for the pending below order.<br> Automatically generated if not sent.
 `pendingBelowPrice`        |DECIMAL|NO        |Can be used if `pendingBelowType` is `STOP_LOSS_LIMIT` or `TAKE_PROFIT_LIMIT` to specify the limit price.
 `pendingBelowStopPrice`    |DECIMAL|NO        |Can be used if `pendingBelowType` is `STOP_LOSS`, `STOP_LOSS_LIMIT, TAKE_PROFIT or TAKE_PROFIT_LIMIT`.
-Either `belowStopPrice` or `belowTrailingDelta` or both, must be specified.
+Either `pendingBelowStopPrice` or `pendingBelowTrailingDelta` or both, must be specified.
 `pendingBelowTrailingDelta`|DECIMAL|NO        |
 `pendingBelowIcebergQty`   |DECIMAL|NO        |This can only be used if `pendingBelowTimeInForce` is `GTC`.
 `pendingBelowTimeInForce`  |ENUM   |NO        |Supported values: [Time In Force](#timeInForce)